The Apple of His Eye ... commentary of Psalm 74

 … A commentary of Psalm 74

 The first thing we need to understand about the Bible is that the Bible is a self-interpreting book.
-The Bible has within it a Person WHO is an interpreter WHO also is inside the believer in Jesus Christ.
+The Bible has within it a PERSON [WHO is an interpreter] WHO also is inside the believer of Jesus Christ.

-And further, not only is the Bible a self-interpreting book, there is another principle to interpretation which is called the law of first mention.
-The first instance of a word in the Bible will often be the key to understanding the meaning of a word.
+And further, not only is the Bible a self-interpreting book, there is another principle of interpretation which is called the law of first mention.
+The law of first mention is this: The first instance of a word in the Bible will often be the key to understanding the meaning of a word.

 · A covenant is an agreement with a promise.

 · A covenant is between two parties.

 Now, note: There are different participants to covenants: God to man, man to God, or men to men.
 There are also different kinds of covenants.